Quantus: An Explainable AI Toolkit for Responsible Evaluation of Neural Network Explanations and Beyond: Introduction

 \section{Introduction}

-Despite much excitement and activity in the field of \gls{xai} \cite{montavon2018methods, arya2019explanation, LapNCOMM19, SamPIEEE21, bykov2021explaining}, the evaluation of explainable methods still remains an unsolved problem \cite{samek2016evaluating, adebayo2020debugging, 2020scs, yona2021revisiting, arras2021ground}.
-Unlike in traditional \gls{ml}, the task of \emph{explaining} inherently lacks ``ground-truth'' data --- there is no universally accepted definition of what constitutes a ``correct'' explanation and less so, which properties an explanation ought to fulfill \cite{BAM2019}.
-Due to this lack of standardised evaluation procedures in \gls{xai}, researchers frequently conceive new ways to experimentally examine explanation methods \cite{samek2016evaluating, bach2015pixel, adebayo2020sanity, BAM2019, kindermans2019reliability}, oftentimes employing different parameterisations and various kinds of preprocessing and normalisations, each leading to different or even contrasting results, making evaluation outcomes difficult to interpret and compare.
-Critically, we note that it is common for \gls{xai} papers tend to base their conclusions on one-sided, sometimes methodologically questionable evaluation procedures --- which we fear is hindering access to the current State-of-the-art (SOTA) in \gls{xai} and potentially may hurt the perceived credibility of the field over time.
+Despite much excitement and activity in the field of \gls{XAI} \citep{montavon2018methods, arya2019explanation, LapNCOMM19, SamPIEEE21, bykov2021explaining}, the evaluation of explainable methods still remains an unsolved problem \citep{samek2016evaluating, adebayo2020debugging, 2020scs, yona2021revisiting, arras2021ground}.
+Unlike in traditional \gls{ml}, the task of \emph{explaining} generally lacks ``ground-truth'' data.
+There exists no universally accepted definition of what a ``correct’' explanation is, or what properties an explanation should fulfil \citep{BAM2019}.
+Due to this lack of standardised evaluation procedures in \gls{XAI}, researchers frequently conceive new ways to experimentally examine explanation methods \citep{bach2015pixel, samek2016evaluating, adebayo2020sanity, BAM2019, kindermans2019reliability}, oftentimes employing different parameterisations and various kinds of preprocessing and normalisations, each leading to different or even contrasting results, making evaluation outcomes difficult to interpret and compare.
+Critically, we note that it is common for \gls{XAI} papers to base their conclusions on one-sided, sometimes methodologically questionable evaluation procedures, which we fear may hinder access to the current State-of-the-art (SOTA) in \gls{XAI} and potentially hurt the perceived credibility of the field over time.

-For these reasons, researchers often rely on a qualitative evaluation of explanation methods \eg, \cite{zeiler2014visualizing, ribeiro2016why, shrikumar2017learning}, assuming that humans know what an ``accurate'' explanation would look like (or rather \emph{should} look like, often disregarding the role that the explained model plays in the explanation process).
-However, the assumption that humans are able to recognise a correct explanation is generally not justified: not only does the notion of an ``accurate'' explanation often depend on the specifics of the task at hand, humans are also questionable judges of quality \cite{wang2019designing, rosenfeld2021better}.
-To make matters more challenging, recent studies suggest that even quantitative evaluation of explainable methods is far from fault-proof \cite{yona2021revisiting, bansal2020sam, budding2021evaluating, hase2021the}.